 General George S. Patton was a walking quotation machine.
 His colorful image, hard-driving personality, and success as a military commander were at times overshadowed by numerous controversial public statements.
 On top of that, he is often difficult to understand, in part, because he is almost a one-of-a-kind historical figure, and because a senior military officer in the United States, like Patton, could not exist today.
 In my over three decades of military service, the only officer I saw that possessed even a small Pattonesque persona was General Norm Schwarzkopf.
 And today?
-George Patton wasn’t “woke”; and the military establishment would have prevented him from even sniffing a promotion to flag rank, let alone ever achieving that.
+The military establishment would have prevented him from even sniffing a promotion to flag rank, let alone ever achieving that.

 Be that as it may, Patton made some remarkable observations, one of which would become true concerning Company B of the 39th Infantry Regiment.
 One evening, in a tent with other officers, during the 1941 Louisiana Maneuvers, a pensive Patton shared his thoughts on the war he knew would surely come: